akambaki/soma/KFX.md

 * **Why “Kora”?** – From the West‑African harp that unites oral tradition and modern creativity.
 * **Why “KFX”?** – Kora Franc Index; short, pronounceable, unique 3‑byte code.
 * **Mission Statement** – *“Tuition should be a right, not a privilege.”*
+* **Crowd‑backed Education** – Every KFX minted can be earmarked to a *student wallet* once a crowdfunding goal hits 100 %.

 ---